When the cold winter weather and snow arrive, you may be wondering what happens to the raccoons. What do they do during the winter months?

 In this post, we discuss the winter habits of raccoons so you can better understand their behavior.

-Do raccoons migrate or hibernate in winter?
+Do raccoons hibernate in winter?

 Raccoons do not hibernate in winter, contrary to what many believe.
 They do not migrate to warmer places either.